aqp-mc2-chalmers/chalmers-qubit/docs/quantum_gates.md

 ## Multi-qubit gates

-### ISWAP-gate
-A two-qubit ISWAP-gate between two qubits labeled $i$ and $j$ are performed using a time-dependent coupling term of the form
+Two-qubit gates between two qubits labeled $i$ and $j$ are performed using a time-dependent coupling term of the form

 \begin{equation}
     \frac{H_\mathrm{coupling}(t)}{\hbar} =  g(t)(a^\dagger_ia_j+a_ia^\dagger_j),